WebOrigami/docs/src/content/language/syntax.md

 ```

 You can prefix a template literal with a function name immediately before the leading backtick.
 This invokes that function with the strings that make up the template's boilerplate text and a set of values to be substituted in the output.
 This function signature is compatible with JavaScript [tagged template functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates).
 See [`indent`](/builtins/text/indent.html) for an example of a builtin function that you can use in a tagged template.

+Also see [Templates](templates.html) for more about using templates to generate HTML and other text formats.

 ## Grouping